-Use the [Capture] <Memory Allocation> menu to allocate memory between the capture buffer, waterfall storage and the arbitrary source waveform.
+Use the [Capture] <Memory Allocation> menu to allocate memory between the capture buffer, waterfall and order track storage and the arbitrary source waveform.
 Capture memory must be allocated before the capture buffer may be used.

 To playback from the capture buffer, change the Input Source to Playback.